 - Don’t be distracted by your cell phone.

 - Look for individuals lingering in the parking lot or near doorways and avoid them.

-- If you see or hear someone walking behind you, stop and turn around or wait for others who are walking to their vehicles and walk with them.
+- When you see or hear someone walking behind you, stop and turn around or wait for others who are walking to their vehicles and walk with them.

 - If you are carrying a large number of bags, ask store employees for assistance.

-- If you plan to drop some bags off in your vehicle, but continue shopping, drive your vehicle to a new parking spot.
+- When you plan to drop some bags off in your vehicle, but continue shopping, drive your vehicle to a new parking spot.